EnriqueKhai/Chameleon/README.md

 inside an image of a cute puppy and send it to your friends!
 Have them clone this git repository and - *viola!* - you have your own secret communication channel!

+Need to hide a secret?
+Well, you can!

 # Steganography

 For a video demo on how to use Chameleon, click [here](https://www.loom.com/share/7897c8f1db04414599a7aa56204ede5a).